leemathew1998/RG/README.md

-# RG
-Random Gradient
+# Random Gradient

 ### Pix2Pix
-_Unpaired Image-to-Image Translation with Conditional Adversarial Networks_
+Unpaired Image-to-Image Translation with Conditional Adversarial Networks_ We used the code of [PyTorch-GAN](https://github.com/eriklindernoren/PyTorch-GAN) to modify.
 #### Authors
 Phillip Isola, Jun-Yan Zhu, Tinghui Zhou, Alexei A. Efros